install.packages("tidyverse")

 , respectively.
 This kind of consistency seems like extra work, but it pays off in making it easy for future-you to read and understand your own code.

-You can import the height.sav
+You can import the height.csv

 data set directly from my github repository for this course.
 There is no need to save the data anywhere.
-This code loads the data into variable d

-<- haven::read_spss("https://github.com/wjschne/EDUC5325/raw/master/height.sav") d
+<- read_csv("https://github.com/wjschne/EDUC5325/raw/master/height.csv") d

 This code reaches across the web to the file in quotes, “reads” it into our session, and holds the data in a new variable we called d